KiyamaPaD/KiyamaPaD/readme.md

 Also part of a team project recognized internationally as a **Global Nominee**.

 ### MathHard
-A large personal project centered on mathematics, problem solving, and technical experimentation.
+A personal mathematics-focused project built around problem solving, educational development, and technical experimentation.
-It brings together mathematical ideas, interactive elements, and educational development in a single growing codebase.
+Designed as a growing project where I combine mathematical ideas with code and structured learning.

 ## Current goals